heptarch/heptarch.github.io/drafts/demon.md

 Street, University College, Carey Foster theatrically regards the bluestockings who have assembled to learn about thermodynamics.
-"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter with which we are all familiar, and which strike as too commonplace to discuss.
-It lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
+"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace, with which we are all familiar and therefore strike as too commonplace to discuss.
+Heat lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
 If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest."
+He looks around.

 <p align="center">
   ⁂